Lipen/discrete-math-course/typst/hw3.typ

 #line(length: 100%, stroke: 0.4pt)

 *Submission Guidelines:*
-- Organize solutions clearly with problem numbers and parts (a, b, c, etc.).
+- Organize solutions clearly with problem numbers and parts.
 - For circuit designs: Draw clear diagrams with labeled gates and signals.
 - For proofs: State assumptions, show logical steps, and clearly mark conclusions.
 - For truth tables: Use standard binary ordering (000, 001, 010, ..., 111).